What is Purpose Field in a Criminal History Check

 When a Criminal History Check Should Be Requested

 A criminal history check should only be requested after an employment opportunity or entitlement has been identified.
-This ensures the check aligns with a genuine need, such as:
+This ensures the check aligns with a genuine and lawful need, such as:

 - Commencing employment